ahujaesh/daringdragonswebpage/README.md

  **Note**:

  if you see some .txt files called "ignoreme.txt" or something, know that I created them just to create the folder that they are in.
 I don't know how to create a folder without creating a file to reside inside it.
-If you are reading this and you do know how, please leave a comment or shoot me an email.
+If you are reading this and you do know how, please leave a comment or shoot me an email [here](https://daringdragons.eshaanahuja.repl.co/contact.html).
 Thank you!